MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 > [!NOTE]
 > Configuration Manager is automatically installed on the computer when SQL Server is installed.
 Instructions on starting Configuration Manager vary slightly by versions of SQL Server and Windows.
 For version-specific details, see [SQL Server Configuration Manager](/sql/relational-databases/sql-server-configuration-manager).

-1. Sign into the computer hosting the instance of SQL Server.
+1. Sign in to the computer hosting the instance of SQL Server.
 1. Start SQL Server Configuration Manager.
 1. In the left pane, select **SQL Server Services**.
 1. In the right pane, verify the name of the instance of the database engine.